altruios/namshubettulpa/public/namshubettuple/vows.md

 Shift your focus to the left of your vision - it’ll be a blank wall."
 ~Martha tried to do that...~
 "I just see darkness, I don’t know"
-*She opened her eyes, and looked to the right: to where rossin was.*
+*She opened her eyes, and looked to the right: to where Rossin was.*
 "How do I know when I’ve done it"
 *Rossin gestured for her to close her eyes.*
 *She did.*